This Leaked Britney Spears Track Will Have You Comparing Her To Christina Aguilera

 In 2004, Nelly released a song called "Tilt Ya Head Back," which featured vocals from Aguilera.
 But, according to an interview the track's producer Dorian Moore did with the St. Louis Post-Dispatch that same year, Spears was originally offered the cameo.
 However, her record label Jive deemed it too "urban."

-The rumor was Spears passed on the song, which was then offered to Janet Jackson and Aguilera, who eventually landed the spot.
+The rumour was Spears passed on the song, which was then offered to Janet Jackson and Aguilera, who eventually landed the spot.

 Now, there's confirmation that Spears did actually record the song, all those years ago.
 A Singapore radio station played a 30-second snippet of the previously unreleased demo, which doesn't sound too different from Nelly's Curtis Mayfield-sample final version.